theeboogeyman/theeboogeyman/README.md

-you dared to click, now . . .
+read .🔪
-https://theeboogeyman.straw.page (slight flash warning)
+https://theeboogeyman.straw.page (slight flash warning) patreon if you wanna see it patreon.com/theeboogeyman more links soon  .